alanmimms/kl10-microcode/README.md

 # The Future
 When this is working more completely, I want to take the understanding I have gained from creating this emulator and build one in C or C++ that is meant to go _fast_.
-I didn't do that that first because it would have slowed me down considerably.
+I didn't do that first instead because it would have slowed me down considerably.
 The whole C/C++ edit, compile, link, debug loop is much slower than my JavaScript debugging process, and the JavaScript language is extremely expressive.
 It's just faster